 CDK12 (Cyclin Dependent Kinase 12) is a Protein Coding gene.
-Among its related pathways are Regulation of TP53 Activity and Formation of the HIV-1 Early Elongation Complex.
+Among its related pathways are Gene Expression and Formation of HIV elongation complex in the absence of HIV Tat.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is CDK13.

 UniProtKB/Swiss-Prot for CDK12 Gene

 Cyclin-dependent kinase that phosphorylates the C-terminal domain (CTD) of the large subunit of RNA polymerase II (POLR2A), thereby acting as a key regulator of transcription elongation.
 Regulates the expression of genes involved in DNA repair and is required for the maintenance of genomic stability.
 Preferentially phosphorylates Ser-5 in CTD repeats that are already phosphorylated at Ser-7, but can also phosphorylate Ser-2.
 Required for RNA splicing, possibly by phosphorylating SRSF1/SF2.
 Involved in regulation of MAP kinase activity, possibly leading to affect the response to estrogen inhibitors.